nsrau/azure-docs.it-it/articles/active-directory/conditional-access/app-based-conditional-access.md

 ## <a name="exchange-online-and-sharepoint-online-policy"></a>Criteri per Exchange Online e SharePoint Online

-Questo scenario è costituito da un accesso condizionale con criteri di gestione delle app mobili per l'accesso a Exchange Online e SharePoint Online con app approvate.
+This scenario consists of a Conditional Access with mobile app management policy for access to Exchange Online and SharePoint Online with approved apps.

 ### <a name="scenario-playbook"></a>Istruzioni dello scenario

 Questo scenario presuppone che un utente:

 - Provi a usare l'app SharePoint per connettersi a siti aziendali e visualizzarli
-- Tenta di accedere con le stesse credenziali delle credenziali dell'app Outlook
+- Attempts to sign in with the same credentials as the Outlook app credentials
 - Non debba ripetere la registrazione e riesca a ottenere l'accesso alle risorse

 ### <a name="configuration"></a>Configurazione

-**Passaggio 1: configurare un Azure AD criteri di accesso condizionale per Exchange Online e SharePoint Online**
+**Step 1 - Configure an Azure AD Conditional Access policy for Exchange Online and SharePoint Online**

-Per i criteri di accesso condizionale in questo passaggio, è necessario configurare i componenti seguenti:
+For the Conditional Access policy in this step, you need to configure the following components:

-1. **Nome** dei criteri di accesso condizionale.
+1. The **Name** of your Conditional Access policy.
-1. **Utenti e gruppi**: Ogni criterio di accesso condizionale deve avere selezionato almeno un utente o un gruppo.
+1. **Users and groups**: Each Conditional Access policy must have at least one user or group selected.
-1. **App cloud**: come app cloud è necessario selezionare **Office 365 Exchange Online** e **Office 365 SharePoint Online**.
+1. **App cloud:** come app cloud è necessario selezionare **Office 365 Exchange Online** e **Office 365 SharePoint Online**.
 1. **Condizioni**: come **Condizioni** è necessario configurare **Piattaforme del dispositivo** e **App client**:
    1. Come **Piattaforme del dispositivo** selezionare **Android** e **iOS**.
    1. Come **App client (anteprima)** selezionare **App per dispositivi mobili e client desktop** e **Client di autenticazione moderna**.